Kqian2020/AMCDP/README.md

-# MACE
+# AMCDP
-The MATLAB code of the paper "Multi-label learning with asymmetry label correlations and label-specific features".
+The MATLAB code of the paper "Asymmetry multi-label correlations by density peak".